lingui/js-lingui/website/docs/guides/message-extraction.md

 ```

 #### Notes
-It's important to note that the dependency tree crawling heavily relies on tree-shaking, which is a technique used by modern bundlers to eliminate unused code from the final bundle.
+It's worth noting that the accuracy of the catalog heavily relies on tree-shaking, a technique used by modern bundlers to eliminate unused code from the final bundle.

+If the code passed to the extractor is written in a tree-shakeable way, the user will receive a highly accurate catalogs.

-While tree-shaking is generally effective, it might work differently than what the user expects.
+While you might think that your code is tree-shakeable, in practice tree-shaking might work differently than what you expect and some unwanted strings may be included in the catalogs.

-For example, consider the following code:
+To illustrate, let's consider the following code:

 ```ts
 import { msg } from "@lingui/macro"